SWEN90009-2024/SC-BlueRing/docs/agile ceremonies/Sprint-1 review.md

    - Tasks discussed in meetings now have clear assignees, due dates, and are consistently tracked.

 8. **Comprehensive Progress Tracking**:
-   - More meetings, including mentor meetings, are now documented, enabling comprehensive progress tracking.
+   - More meetings including mentor meetings, are now documented, enabling comprehensive progress tracking.

 ## Conclusion